MuLancer/APEuro/country/Prussia.md

   - class: The monarch has a long and mutually beneficial relationship between the Prussian monarchy and the Junkers
   - General Influence:  build a well-organized army with the support of junkers in exchange of the government permission for their control over serfs
 Frederick III (King Fredrick I)
+ - king of Prussia in 1701

 Frederick the Great (r.1740-1786)
   - political: enlightened absolutist
   - social:
+    - enlightened
-    - free the royal ser
+    - free the royal serfs
+    - end the capital punishement and limited the use of corporal punishment on

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTg3MzY1MjAsNzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbLTEzNTIzNzIwMTIsLTIwNTg3MzY1MjAsNz
+MwOTk4MTE2XX0=
 -->